Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

 \end{linenomath} with \begin{linenomath}

-\end{linenomath} where $E^\text{FePd}_\text{form}$ is the formation energy of the topmost metallic layer as defined in Eq.~(\ref{eq:e_form_fepd}). $E^\text{w/ O}_\text{surf}$ represents the energy of the oxidized FePd slab and $E^\text{w/o O}_\text{surf}$ corresponds to the energy of the bare surface. $N$ is the number of atoms in the topmost layer, $N_\text{O}$ is the number of O atom, and $\mu_\text{O}$ is the chemical potential of oxygen. $\mu_\text{O}$ of diatomic oxygen molecule $\text{O}_2$ in atmosphere is given as below: \begin{linenomath}
+\end{linenomath} where $E^\text{FePd}_\text{form}$ is the formation energy of the topmost metallic layer as defined in Eq.~(\ref{eq:e_form_fepd}). $E^\text{w/ O}_\text{surf}$ represents the energy of the oxidized FePd slab and $E^\text{w/o O}_\text{surf}$ corresponds to the energy of the bare surface. $N$ is the number of atoms in the topmost layer, $N_\text{O}$ is the number of O atom, and $\mu_\text{O}$ is the chemical potential of oxygen from diatomic molecule in atmosphere, which is given as below: \begin{linenomath}

 \end{linenomath} where $E_{\text{O}_2}$ is the energy of an isolated $\text{O}_2$ molecule.
 Here, $p_{\text{O}_2} / p^\circ$ represents the relative partial pressure of $\text{O}_2$ gas and $\Delta_\text{f} G_{\text{O}_2}$ is the Gibbs free energy for a single molecule \cite{chase1998}.